MTJB/scripts/README.md

 * setupDb.py - Create a new MSSQL image, installing some helpful extras.

 ### [Database](database)
-* backupDatabase.sql - TSQL script to create a shrink log file, defrag indexes, and take a db backup.
+* backupDatabase.sql - TSQL script to shrink DB log file, defrag indexes, and take a db backup.